Free expat tax extension icon

 Sign up and get started today

-Get started
+Get Started

 FAQ

-1. Can I file Form 709 online or electronically?
+1. Can Form 709 be filed electronically?

 2. Are gifts of cryptocurrency or stock taxable gifts?

-Yes, gifts of cryptocurrency or stocks are considered taxable gifts and must be reported on Form 709 if they exceed the annual exclusion amount.
+Yes.
+Gifts of cryptocurrency or stocks are considered taxable gifts and must be reported on Form 709 if they exceed the annual exclusion amount.

 3. Are gifts to non-citizen spouses reported differently?